definability/stalks_remapper/README.md

 when the game level was loading.

-TL;DR: launch `stalks_remapper.exe` only when the game level is loaded, and you see your car's cockpit.
+TL;DR: launch `stalks_remapper.exe` only when the game level is loaded, and you see your virtual car's cockpit.
 There is no need to relaunch the remapper when you switch to another level.

 ### Setup